What Are the Future Innovations in Microbiome Science?

 5. Does the microbiome influence brain health?

-Absolutely.
-Microbes affect neurotransmitters, vagus nerve signaling, and stress response.
+Absolutely — microbes affect neurotransmitters, vagus nerve signaling, neuroinflammation, and stress physiology.

 6. What’s the future of microbiome research?